Grand Chute, Wisconsin

 Grand Chute (French: great fall or "large rapids") is a town in Outagamie County, Wisconsin, United States.
 The population was 23,831 at the 2020 census.
+It is part of the Appleton metropolitan area.
 The unincorporated community of Apple Creek is partially located in the town.
-It was the birthplace of U.S. Senator Joseph McCarthy.

 History

-The Town of Grand Chute was formed on April 3, 1849 inside what was then Brown County, Wisconsin.
+The Town of Grand Chute was formed on April 3, 1849 inside what was then Brown County.
 By state legislative act, Grand Chute was split off of the Town of Kaukaulan (later Kaukauna).
 The Town of Grand Chute's boundary at its establishment comprised a much larger area than it has today, formed by what today are the towns of Dale, Hortonia, Greenville, Ellington, and present-day Grand Chute.
 By 1850, due to a large influx of new settlers, the towns of Hortonia (which included Dale at the time), Greenville, and Ellington had all been split away from Grand Chute to form new towns.

 Outagamie County was set up by law in February 1851 and had its county government formally organized on April 1, 1851.
 At that time, the Town of Grand Chute (which by definition changed from Brown to Outagamie County) was established as the seat of county government affairs.

 Grand Chute's population in 1984 was estimated to be 10,874.
 In March of that year, residents overwhelmingly approved using town funds to attempt incorporation into a village.
 After town hearings in late 1984, Grand Chute petitioned to the State of Wisconsin.
 The Wisconsin Department of Development denied the town's request to incorporate on March 25, 1985.
 At the time of the denial, the DOD's findings were that some (but not necessarily all) government services would be better provided by the City of Appleton, and that the proposed village was not compact or homogenous.